E-commerce

 Overinvesting in links before the basics

-Risk of penalty or waste if the site is technically fragile
+Risk of a penalty or wasted effort if the site is technically fragile

 Neglecting mobile